SD-Suman/old-website/portfolio/2022-06-24-first-post.md

 ---
-layout: default
+layout: page
-title: "A New Post for cheking"
+title: A New Post for cheking
 collection: portfolio
+published: true
 ---